Hamza-spc/Lost_management/README.md

 - Switch language (English/French) from the sidebar
 - Enjoy a video background on the landing page
 - Use AI Image Similarity Search to quickly find visually similar items
+- Access the Admin Dashboard for comprehensive analytics and insights
+- Monitor item statuses and track workflow efficiency

 ## Project Structure